 Does the MPH program offer an online degree option?

+The MPH program is usually an in-person program, where we value the small class sizes and close-knit connections among our students.
 Due to the COVID-19 pandemic, some or all classes may be online for the time being.
 This can change and will depend on how the pandemic continues to develop.

 Can I pursue the MPH program as a part-time student?

 No. We only offer a full-time program beginning in the Fall semester.

 Credits used as part of another degree cannot be transferred to the MPH program.
 Students cannot request to transfer courses from another degree that has already been awarded into the MPH degree.

 If the credits requested to be transferred are not part of another degree, MPH students must meet with the MPH Program Coordinator to see if the desired credits will apply toward the MPH.
 However, please note that all MPH students must obtain at least 36 credit hours directly through the MPH curriculum and must be enrolled in the program for at least three semesters to meet MPH graduation requirements.

 What are the minimum GRE score and GPA requirements?

 We do not have minimum GRE score for admissions.
 Admitted students have a range of scores.
 We look at each candidate's application and qualifications as a whole.
 Applicants are required to have a minimum GPA of 3.0 (on a 4.0 scale) calculated from the last 60 hours (approximately two years) of undergraduate coursework.
 Students applying to the Epidemiology concentration should have strong scores in quantitative skills.

 Is there a supplemental application for the MPH program at Illinois?